qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 isDialogOpen = false;
 ```

 Use this variable in the model (`[(open)]="isDialogOpen"`) to bring your Dialog to life.
-Once the dialog is open, you can't interact with the underlying page, so pressing buttons or scrolling is not possible.
+Once the dialog is open, you can't interact with the underlying page, so pressing buttons or scrolling behind the dialog is not possible.
 When it is closed, you can interact with the page again.

 ### close Dialog